 Joseph Pine and James Gilmore, authors of The Experience Economy, call focus groups “the great lie.”
 They say focus groups should be dumped and real customers observed in real settings instead.

 People have complex and conflicting motivations.
 These are impossible to get at with those ridiculously detailed discussion guides so many moderators rush through in a vain attempt to meet stakeholders’ conflicting demands.
 Focus groups also ask participants to make snap judgments about products they’ve never seen or used.

 In his book How Customers Think, Gerald Zaltman says 80% of new products fail within six months of being vetted in focus groups.
 Why the lousy results?
 According to Zaltman, “The correlation between stated intent and actual intent is usually low and negative.”

 No matter which, you should immediately seek new gatekeepers and providers because the ones you have are squandering your resources.
 Think of them as weavers of special clothes for you, the emperor.

 Smarter businesses have moved on to better ways of conducting qualitative research, replacing focus groups with ethnographies, on-site observations, one-on-one and small group interviews, and a host of hybrid methodologies.

-Training: Decision-makers don’t need to be research experts to upgrade your organization’s knowledge-management IQ.
-In two-day workshops they will learn :
+How to avoid misinformation traps.
+Decision-makers don’t need to be research experts to upgrade your organization’s knowledge-management IQ.
+In two-day workshops I show them: